 |Round 2 drill core submitted||1 January 2022|

-Maps of supported projects under the Queensland Government's previous exploration grants programs are below for reference.
+Maps of the projects that were supported under the program are available below for reference.

-- North West Queensland Minerals Province (PDF, 796KB)
+- CDI North West Queensland supported projects (PDF, 796KB)

 Geological Survey of Queensland